Spring Break Family Vacation to Pigeon Forge, TN | 5 Day Itinerary

 Please note: Some of the places we played at do not require sunny weather to enjoy.
 Some locations are still open and operating rain or shine.
 Always check the weather beforehand and every morning before you take off for your day of play.
 I noticed it would rain on the last day we were in town, so I scheduled our indoor activities to be on that day.

 During our 5 day adventure to Pigeon Forge, TN we stayed in a 3 bedroom Cabin at The Eagles Ridge Resort.
-Just outside of all the fun on what I like to call the Strip, there are an array of Family Friendly Cabins.
+Just outside of all the fun on what I like to call the Strip, there is an array of Family-Friendly Cabins.
 This 2 level cabin had everything we needed for a home away from home experience.

 Although I want to add in that our home doesn’t have an awesome Jet Tub in my master bedroom, even though I’m not opposed to installing one.
 I took full advantage of the full-size kitchen when I planned our itinerary to help save money.